gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 The Question Type abbreviation is "CVR"

 ##### Multiple-Answer, Chapter-Verse
+Must meet all the requirements of a CVR except the single answer requirement.
-Must meet the requirements of both a MA and CVR question.
+Must also meet all the requirements of a MA except the unique word/phrase requirement.
 The Question Type abbreviation is "MACVR"

 ##### Chapter (only)